Nghiait123456/DissectLaravel/README.md

 Detail process CRSF token in link: https://terasolunaorg.github.io/guideline/5.1.0.RELEASE/en/Security/CSRF.html </br>

 I want to emphasize, the object of the csrf token is usually a post form.
 Why?
 It's the second protection mechanism after the authen websie for CSRF attack. </br>
 Ideal is : we create token for submit form, when submit form, if token match, we access, if not match, we reject.
-If hacker pass authen form CSRF, hacker don't simple get CSRF token ==> hacker don't submit form ==> don't have any attacks.
+If hacker pass authen base session or token use CSRF attack, hacker don't simple get CSRF token ==> hacker don't submit form ==> don't have any attacks.

 ## Why don't use Csrf for GET method <a name="DontUseCsrfForGetMethod"></a>
 Why don't use CSRF for GET method: </br>